centre-for-virus-research/CVR-Course-2026/docs/RefAlign.md

 This is a mystery sample, combine all the given references sequences in the folder into one file using the “cat” command, align the reads to that combined reference (after indexing) and then determine what the virus in the sample is.

-# 6: Assembly Visualisation with Tablet

-[Tablet](https://ics.hutton.ac.uk/tablet/) is a tool for the visualisation of next generation sequence assemblies and alignments.
-It goes beyond simple coverage plots, and allows you to scroll across the genome, zoom into errors of interests, highlight mutations to the reference, and investigate the assembly.

-Tablet requires three files:

-1. A bam file, e.g. 1a.bam
-2. A bam index file, e.g. 1a.bam.bai
-3. Optional: A reference sequence file: e.g. sars2\_ref.fasta

-**Tablet demonstration**